saipruthvi27/Unsupervised-Analysis-Project-/README.md

 - The objective of this project was to to analyze and interpret an unsupervised learning problem based on survey data retrieved from case information.

+Kindly go through all the documents for a much more detailed and scripted analysis.

+This project was made possible by a team of 5 postgraduate students and the team members contributed effortlessly to make this analysis.

+Team Members:
+JONATHAN SCHMIDT
+JUAN SCAVIA
+LARISSA SUHUYANLY
+NEHA GOWDA
+SAI PRUTHVI KONDURU VENKATA